UYOBOI/hero/README.md

 # hero
-miniwebsite using only html and css
+i created a mini website using html and css only.